Rush Limbaugh, The Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 I mean, that's what they told Ted Cruz.

-Indeed, Rush Revere and the Brave Pilgrims is in the kids section.
+Indeed, Rush Revere and the brave pilgrims is in the kids' section.

-Uh yep, in the kids section.
+Yep, in the kids' section.

-Well, that's Obama's home state.
+That's Obama's home state.

-You know, we're just we're lucky it's not in the plumbing section or the home repair section or some such thing.
+We're lucky it's not in the plumbing section or the home repair section or some such thing.

-And it could well end up there.
+And it could well end up there, depending.

-Anyway, folks, I want to pose another well, not a possibility, I think it's slam dunk what all this business.
+I think it's slam dunk what all this business.

-And from that universe people, the navigators are hired.
+And from that universe, people, the navigators are hired.

-Now, what do you think is really going on?
+What do you think is really going on?

 Voter registration.